US job creation robust despite banking crisis

 Employers added 253,000 jobs, while the unemployment rate fell to 3.4%.

-The stronger-than-expected gains were a reminder of the resilience of the US labour market, which has held up better than expected as the US central bank takes steps to cool the economy.
+The gains were a reminder of the resilience of the US labour market, which has held up better than expected as the US central bank takes steps to cool the economy.

 The Federal Reserve has raised interest rates sharply to curb price increases.